Storm clouds

 What a view!
 Photographer Roger Lafontaine writes: “While waiting for the high tide to go kayaking, we took a walk by the Hopewell Rocks and took a few pictures from the lookout tower near by.”
 Thanks for sharing, Roger!

-Photographer Doug Burlock’s shot of an abandoned rural farmhouse in Ontario is delightfully mysterious.
+Photographer Doug Burlock’s shot of an abandoned farmhouse in rural Ontario is daring you to explore the mysteries within.
 The cavernous trees make it even more creepy!